Hidehiko Hoshino

-Hidehiko Hoshino (星野 英彦, Hoshino Hidehiko), nicknamed "Hide", is a Japanese musician and songwriter.
-He is known as the rhythm guitarist for the rock band Buck-Tick since 1983.
+Hidehiko Hoshino (星野 英彦, Hoshino Hidehiko), nicknamed "Hide", is a Japanese musician, singer and songwriter.
+He is best known as the rhythm guitarist of the rock band Buck-Tick since 1983.
+Following the October 2023 death of vocalist Atsushi Sakurai, Hoshino began sharing lead vocal duties in the band with fellow guitarist Hisashi Imai.

 Life and career

 Buck-Tick

 In 1985, when Hide and Yutaka Higuchi graduated from high school they moved to Tokyo together, where Hide started culinary school.
 Throughout Buck-Tick's long career, he has the second most songwriting credits.